stg-tud/unsafe_go_study_results/README.md

 Alternatively, you can recursively clone this repository to check out the projects data set submodules.
 The projects are included as submodules at the correct revision that we used for analysis in this repository.
-They are located in the `projects` directory.
+They are located in the `projects/` directory.
 After recursively cloning the repositories, you may need to run `go mod vendor` in the root directory of each repository to make sure that all dependencies are properly downloaded.
 This step is unnecessary when using the Zenodo record.